 ● International Award 3 to 5 built works

-The jury was composed of representatives of the Conseil National de l'Ordre des Architectes with Elizabeth GOSSART, Beatrice AUXENT President of ARCHITECTUELLES EX President of the CROA Nord Pas-de-Calais, the winners of the 2020 Prize, Florence LIPSKY winner woman architect 2020, Marie FADE of OH!
-SOM architects winner young woman architect 2020; Cathrin TREBELJAHR winner original work 2020, Sophie DENISSOF of Castro Denissof agency vice-president of the jury, winner of the special mention for the original work 2020, Sophie BERTHELIER general secretary of the Academy of Architecture and winner of the 2017 woman architect prize, Ioana PLESCA member of the UFAB Association of Belgian Women Architects, Raquel Teixeira Dos Santos member of the association of Belgian Women in Urbanism (BE), Catherine GUYOT director of ARVHA, President of Women in Architecture and President of the Jury.
+The jury was composed of representatives of the Conseil National Council of the Order of Architects with Elizabeth GOSSART, Beatrice AUXENT, President of ARCHITECTUELLES EX President of the CROA Nord Pas-de-Calais, the winners of the 2020 Prize, Florence LIPSKY winner woman architect 2020, Marie FADE of OH!
+SOM architects, winner young woman architect 2020; Cathrin TREBELJAHR, winner original work 2020, Sophie DENISSOF of Castro Denissof agency vice-president of the jury, winner of the special mention for the original work 2020, Sophie BERTHELIER, general secretary of the Academy of Architecture and winner of the 2017 woman architect prize, Ioana PLESCA, member of the UFAB Association of Belgian Women Architects, Raquel Teixeira Dos Santos, member of the association of Belgian Women in Urbanism (BE), Catherine GUYOT, General Secretary of ARVHA, President of Women in Architecture and President of the Jury.

 For the year 2021, the results are as follows